Priyanka05f0/erc20-faucet-dapp/README.md

 No sensitive data hardcoded

-Health endpoint for container readiness
+Health endpoint used for container readiness
 ---
 ## 9. Known Limitations & Future Improvements